-The DFKI Robotics Innovation Center is a young, dynamically growing field of research at the DFKI with international character.
-Currently, a staff of 84 employees from all over the world works here in research and development.
-Around 50 student assistants support the individual projects.
+The DFKI Robotics Innovation Center (RIC) is a young, dynamically growing field of research at the DFKI with international character.
+Currently, a staff of around 140 employees from all over the world works here in research and development.
+Up to 60 student assistants support the individual projects.
 The Robotics Innovation Center closely cooperates with the Robotics Group at the University of Bremen.

 The Robotics Innovation Center team benefits from interdisciplinary cooperation: computer scientists and design engineers meet biologists, mathematicians, computer linguists, industrial designers, electro engineers, physicists, and psychologists in order to jointly develop mobile robot systems.
 The design accords to latest mechatronic developments and programming based on complex, massive-parallel embedded systems solutions.